indieSoftware/Navigator/README.md

 Calling the destination as a function obtains a fully resolved `HomePageView` and view model from `HomeDestinationsView`, complete and ready to go.

-See the 'DemoDependency.swift' file in the NavigatorDemo project for a possible dependency injection mechanism.
+Check out the NavigatorDemo project for a more thorough example of this dependency injection mechanism.

 ## Documentation

 A single README file barely scratches the surface.
-Fortunately, Navigator is throughly documented.
+Fortunately, Navigator is (will be) throughly documented.

 See [Navigator Documentation](https://hmlongco.github.io/Navigator/documentation/navigator).